KRFOSS/kali-docs/nethunter/porting-nethunter-kernel-builder/index.md

 ## Making a Test Kernel

-Assuming you don't have a toolchain downloaded already, you can begin by running the following commands:

-Clone our kernel builder to the root of your kernel's folder, and prepare the environment:
+Assuming you don't have a toolchain downloaded already, you can begin by cloning our kernel builder to the root of your kernel's folder, and prepare the environment:

 ```console
 kali@kali:~$ git clone https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-kernel